Bundesliga top scorer 2018/19: Who were the league's top marksmen?

-Robert Lewandowski claimed his third top scorer's prize with 29 goals last season - but who heads the 2018/19 Bundesliga scoring charts after Matchday 30? bundesliga.com has the lowdown on the runners and riders...
+Robert Lewandowski claimed his fourth top scorer's prize with 22 goals this season, but the 2018/19 Bundesliga season had several players rack up impressive totals. bundesliga.com has the lowdown on the league's deadliest finishers...

 Watch: The Bundesliga top scorers since 2000!